Uppsala Conflict Data Program: Dyadic version

-UCDP Battle-Related Deaths Dataset
+Battle-related deaths

 This dataset contains information on the number of battle-related deaths in the conflicts from that appear in the UCDP/PRIO Armed Conflict Dataset.
 The dataset is updated annually.

 Typically, battle-related deaths occur in what can be described as "normal" warfare involving the armed forces of the warring parties.
 This includes traditional battlefield fighting, guerrilla activities (e.g. hit-and-run attacks / ambushes) and all kinds of bombardments of military units, cities and villages etc. The targets are usually the military itself and its installations, or state institutions and state representatives, but there is often substantial collateral damage in the form of civilians killed in crossfire, indiscriminate bombings etc. All deaths - military as well as civilian - incurred in such situations, are counted as battle-related deaths.

 Fatality figures may be substantially lower than other stated estimates as UCDP data does not include fatalities from disease and/or war-time epidemics, or combine casualty figures between different types of armed conflicts.

-UCDP Non-State Conflict Dataset
+Non-state conflict

 The UCDP Non-State Conflict Dataset contains information on communal and organized armed conflict where none of the parties is a government of a state.
 The dataset is updated annually by UCDP.
-A non-state armed conflict is defined by UCDP as “The use of armed force between two organized armed groups, neither of which is the government of a state, which results in at least 25 battle-related deaths in a year.”.
+A non-state armed conflict is defined by UCDP as “The use of armed force between two organized armed groups, neither of which is the government of a state, which results in at least 25 battle-related deaths in a year.”

-UCDP One-sided Violence Dataset
+One-sided violence

 The UCDP One-sided Violence Dataset is an actor-year dataset with information on intentional attacks on civilians by governments and formally organized armed groups.
 The dataset is updated annually by UCDP.
 One-sided violence is defined by UCDP as “The use of armed force by the government of a state or by a formally organized group against civilians which results in at least 25 deaths in a year.”